 Over the ages, the definition of “life” has been widely disputed, and often, life was attributed to characteristics such as movement, mobility and growth.
 At a certain point in history, plants were considered non-living.
 But today, we can tell apart all the organisms that we see into “living” and “non-living.”
 But when we delve deeper – into the microscopic scale, the line between the two is even more blurred.

 What is Living?

 We do know that all living organisms reproduce, grow and metabolize.
 But when we look at the microscopic realm, the actual definition of life is rather blurred.
-For instance, viruses are basically a nucleic acid that is protected by a protein coat.
-They exhibit no typical characteristics of living organisms such as reproduction, until and unless it is inside a host.
+For instance, viruses are basically nucleic acid that is protected by a protein coat.
+They exhibit no typical characteristics of living organisms, such as reproduction, until and unless it is inside a host.

 Another “organism” that borders between the living and non-living are Prions.
-These are essentially misfolded proteins can reproduce by making other healthy proteins to misfold.
-These entities are responsible for causing diseases such as Spongiform Encephalopathy, fatal familial insomnia, which are almost always fatal.
+These are essentially misfolded proteins that can reproduce by making other healthy proteins misfold.
+These entities are responsible for causing diseases such as Spongiform Encephalopathy, and fatal familial insomnia, which are almost always fatal.
 In conclusion, the realm between the living and the non-living differs even now as the definition of “life” is ambiguous.